When you’re short on packing space, shoes are your worst enemies. They’re the most inefficient items to pack because

 Method 1: Soles to the Sides

 This technique is useful for packing at least two shoe pairs.
 You’ll get easy access to your shoes and have enough space left for other items.
 However, for this technique your suitcase should be packed full, so your shoes won’t move.

 - Lay your suitcase on the ground fully open.

 - Squeeze small items like socks, underwear, and belts inside your shoes.

 - Wrap each shoe in wrapping paper or inside of a bag to protect other items.

 - Start packing with your shoes by placing them with the soles touching any side of the main compartment.

 - Continue with the rest by placing each shoe separate from the other.

 - Now you’re left with the middle section of your suitcase open where you should pack all of your other items.
 Make sure to pack your case full so that your shoes stay fixed to the sides.

-Also, if you’re in the need for a new suitcase, we recommend Travelpro.
+Also, if you’re in the need of a new suitcase, we recommend Travelpro.
 They’re extremely durable and will last years!
-I’ve made a cool little Travelpro luggage review if you’re interested.
+I own the Travelpro Maxlite 5 carry-on and it hasn’t let me down once – it’s still going strong.

 This technique is useful for storing many pairs of shoes.
 The trick is to store the heaviest items (your shoes) at the bottom of your case, reducing the chance that your luggage could tip over.

 - Lay your luggage open on the floor.

 - Clean your shoes and freshen them up.

 - Socks and belts can be stored inside of your shoes to save some space.

 - Now wrap your shoes in wrapping paper or grocery bags by wrapping them in pairs.
 Make sure to pack each pair heel to toe, with the soles facing opposite directions.
 (Similar to storage in shoe boxes.)

 - Place your shoes at the bottom of your suitcase with one of the soles facing the bottom wall.